NECjAR/MUSE/README.md

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-# ECHO
+# MUSE
-> E.C.H.O. is an action-adventure game series debut developed and published by NECjAR.
+> Muse is an action-adventure game series debut developed and published by NECjAR.
 Game promised to be smart, hardcore, with a lot of violence and tones of adult content.
 Everyone is connected.

 See www.necjar.com for details.